rom-rb/rom-rb.org/source/doc-pages/introduction/glossary.md

 #### Graph

 A nested relation with a root relation and its nodes (child relations).
-It can be used to map multple relations into a single aggregate object through mappers.
+It can be used to map multiple relations into a single aggregate object through mappers.

 #### CQRS